 Mac, sum up for us.
 Does Angel’s intervention today makes us any safer from mob retribution?”

 “I doubt it, Dad.
-While Dr. Morton struck me as pragmatic, Imer Bisha looked like he’d kill anybody who irritates him.
+While Dr. Morton struck me as pragmatic, Imer Bisha looked like he’d kill anybody who irritated him.
 This Albanian mob has a penchant for violent, sometimes crazy acts of vengeance.
 I’d still recommend keeping War Horse security on the job until the Chicago Police and the FBI roll these guys up.”

 Mac stood up, smoothing out his police shirt.

-“Look, for most regular family gatherings, I would spend the evening in the family room, shooting the breeze with everybody.
+“Look, I would spend the evening in the family room, shooting the breeze with everybody.
 But not today.
 It’s not often that you meet the man who tried to kill you and probably intends to try again.

 I need to go home, shower, have a glass of wine, and get to bed early.
 It was great seeing all of you.
 I hope that I wasn’t too much of a downer tonight.”